 Free Stock Quotes in Excel

-There are many ways to get stock quotes into Excel.
-There are commercial add-ins that can download historical stock quotes into Excel and provide tools for analyzing the information, creating charts, and providing oodles of technical analysis functions.
-This page describes using Excel web queries to get simple refreshable stock quotes in Excel.
+There are a few ways to get stock quotes into Excel.
+For example, there are commercial add-ins that can download historical stock quotes into Excel and provide tools for analyzing the information, creating charts, and providing oodles of technical analysis functions.
+This page describes using Excel web queries to get refreshable stock quotes in Excel.
 However, the old MSN data source no longer works, so I've explained how to create your own data source using Google Sheets.